Opentrons/opentrons/api/docs/source/index.rst

     Use the Opentrons API's labware and instruments

+    This protocol is by me; it’s called Opentrons Protocol Tutorial and is used for demonstrating the Opentrons API

     Add a 96 well plate, and place it in slot '2' of the robot deck Add a 200uL tip rack, and place it in slot '1' of the robot deck